Amazonas, Colombia and Brazil

-In addition to spending five days with the Matis, you will spend a night in a comfortable tree house, a night in a jungle house called Uaco, and two nights in bungalows at La Arenosa.
-You will be given a crash course in jungle familiarization and good practices before we go to meet with the Matis.
-You will also have an opportunity to do a canopy tour and will spend two nights in Bogota, the capital of Colombia.
+In addition to spending five days camped with the Matis, you will spend a night in a comfortable tree house, two nights in bungalows at La Arenosa, and a few nights in hotels.
+You will be given a crash course in jungle familiarization and best practices before we go to meet with the Matis.
+You’ll also have an opportunity to do a canopy zip line tour and will spend two nights in Bogota, the capital of Colombia.

 Matis Involvement in this Expedition